patrykpodlas/Utilities/README.md

 Signs files and uploads them to storage account as blobs.

+The pipeline uses cloud agent to perform the task, but a self-hosted agent can also be used.

 ## Process

 Scans files in checked out repositories, and applies checks in order: